Making an impact

 Black communities thrive when we invest in them.
 We're leading the charge to transform our communities from awarding $150,000+ in Black business grants to defending majority-Black Mason, TN and Jackson, MS from racist policies.

 We will continue to advocate for environmental and climate justice, push for united resolutions and continue to strive to close the racial wealth gap once and for all.
 It is only with your dedicated support that we can continue to invest in us in 2023 and beyond.

-In the most consequential election in memory, it was essential for Black people to vote in massive numbers in 2020.
+In the most consequential election in memory, it was essential for Black people to vote in massive numbers in 2022.
 And vote we did.
-NAACP played a crucial role, partnering with the data science firm GSSA to develop new tools and strategies for voter education and turnout during the COVID-19 pandemic.
+NAACP played a crucial role, partnering with the data science firm GSSA to develop new tools and strategies for voter education and turnout in the midst of an ongoing pandemic.
 We built our program using cutting-edge data science combined with the engine of traditional organizing: the power of person-to-person connection.

 Through outreach and training, we engaged Black coal miners, meat packers, and steelworkers with union and labor organizations to discuss the priorities of Black workers and families to ensure a just transition to a renewable energy economy.